In March 2020 the RCVS announced a 25% reduction in CPD requirements for the year due to Covid19.

 All of this is part of the RCVS’s drive towards encouraging people to think more deeply about how relevant their CPD is as well as what they should focus on going forward.
 However, there’s still time to get used to this particular change – filling in the reflection section isn’t compulsory until January 2022.

-CPD Circle provides a library of free online Veterinary podcasts that you can listen to and log as part of your compulsory CPD.
+CPD Circle provides a library of free online Veterinary CPD that you can log as part of your RCVS compulsory CPD.
 Along with the podcast duration, note taking time and discussion of the content with colleagues can be logged as CPD.